Tag: article

 You will see a pop-up where you can enter the amount of references you want to …

-Read moreEndNote: how to personalise your reference fields
+Read moreEndNote: personalising your reference fields

 You can personalise the fields in EndNote in two different ways.